 The VingardeValise wine suitcase is built with an impact resistant polycarbonate shell that protects the bottles sealed inside the case.
 It features removable foam modules that hold a variety of different sized wine bottles.
-Since the foam can be removed you can also use the VinGardeValise as a suitcase.
+Since the foam can be removed from this wine travel case, you can also use the VinGardeValise as a suitcase.
 There are two options for the VinGardeValise – 12-BottleGrand and a smaller, carry-on sized 8-Bottle Petite.

 With the separated, sealed sides of the wine suitcase, you can easily pack six or four bottles on one side, seal it and then pack your clothing on the other.
 Or just pack the entire wine suitcase with wine and forgo the clothes.

 If you’re worried about the changes in temperature, which can wreak havoc on your wine – don’t be.
-The VinGardeValise is temperature resistant too.
+The VinGardeValise wine travel case is temperature resistant too.
 One of the best things is that the VinGardeValise offers the HomingPIN® global lost luggage tracker with a one year complimentary service subscription.
-If you’re prone to loosing your luggage, you won’t.
+If you’re prone to losing your luggage, you won’t.
 The wine suitcase also features a TSA compliant lock that is mounted and integrated into the bag for another level of security.